optimization-for-data-driven-science/DP-with-public-data/README.md

 `--optimizer`: The differential private optimizer to use. (default: `semi_ldp`)

 - `semi_ldp`: The optimizer (**Algorithm 3**) proposed in our paper.
 If `semi_ldp` is used, also need to specify `--semi_dp_beta`.
-- `ldp`: The ldp optimizer tha takes total dataset as private.
+- `ldp`: The ldp optimizer that takes total dataset as private.
 - `throw_away_sgd`: The SGD optimizer which only trains on public data and throws away private data.

 ### Common Differential Privacy Options